Microelectronics Education Programme: Strategy

 Richard Fothergill published MEP's strategy in April 1981, having been appointed in the previous November.
 It had a number of innovative ideas in it, including a wide definition of its work covering computer aided learning, computer studies, microelectronics and information handling and a strong emphasis on regional collaboration.

 The aim of the programme was to help schools to prepare children for life in a society in which devices and systems based on microelectronics are commonplace and pervasive.

 Curriculum materials

 Educational materials were initially devised by teachers for teachers, financed by the Department of Education and Science of England, Northern Ireland and Wales.
 It was common to see written on various books and leaflets that the aims of the programme were to 'promote, within the school curriculum, the study of microelectronics and its effects, and to encourage the use of the technology as an aid to teaching and learning'.

 DTI Computer Scheme

 By 1982, the Department of Trade and Industry became involved and began to introduce computers in the secondary schools, later the primary schools.
 Teams of teachers, programmers and publishers worked hard to develop software to run on a variety of machines.
 The two most popular were Acorn Computers and Research Machines computers.
-The Sinclair ZX Spectrum was used in a variety of situations, very often for control projects, such as teaching children how traffic lights worked.
+The ZX Spectrum was used in a variety of situations, very often for control projects, such as teaching children how traffic lights worked.